Transparency is Part of the Solution When it Comes to Healthcare

 Indeed, hospitals, which are still private companies are opposed to any initiative that could compromise their business.
 Nonetheless, hospitals, unlike other businesses, hold the power of life and death in their hands.

-Talk to a Tampa and St. Petersburg Medical Malpractice Attorney
+Talk to a St. Petersburg and St. Petersburg Medical Malpractice Attorney

-The legal team at the Tampa office of Masterson, Hoag, & Smith represents injured patients in medical malpractice claims.
+The legal team at the St. Petersburg office of Masterson & Hoag, P.A. represents injured patients in medical malpractice claims.
 If you have been injured by medical negligence, give us a call or contact us online to set up an appointment today.